cpske/ISP/introduction/index.md

 * Github Classroom for some assignments and quizzes.
 * Course Material on <https://cpske.github.io/ISP/>.
 * Discord for discussion?  *If the students want it.*

-## Instructor and TAs

-The TA names and contact info are in [About](../about).
-Instructor is James Brucker.

-### Effort and Commitment

-Plan to spend **10-12 hours per week** on ISP.

-* Read assigned material each week
-* Do exercises and assignments yourself, submit work on-time
-* Write and review code regularly
-* Ask TAs and instructors for help, instead of asking other students
-* Team Project: mostly in 2nd half of course.
-This may require extra time.

 ### Online Education Requires Commitment and Discipline